Temple tax

 Join Us

-When they came to Capernaum, the collectors of the temple tax approached Peter and said, "Doesn't your teacher pay the temple tax?"
-He replied: "Yes".
+After Jesus and his disciples arrived in Capernaum, the collectors of the two-drachma temple tax came to Peter and asked, “Doesn’t your teacher pay the temple tax?”

-Paying taxes, especially if destined for the Temple, was an unavoidable and mandatory duty, which could not be fulfilled through a free offer, but with a fixed amount corresponding to half a shekel, that is, translated into Greek currency, to two dracmas, that is a didracma.
+Paying taxes, especially if destined for the Temple, was an unavoidable and mandatory duty, which could not be fulfilled through a free offer, but with a fixed amount corresponding to half a shekel.
+That is, translated into Greek currency, to two drachmas.
+That is a didracma.

 This quota was to be paid by every male Israelite aged 20 and over and the collection, exercised by special agents called “tax collectors”, began on the fifteenth day of the month of Adar in the Jewish calendar (February-March).